benbjohnson/playback.js/README.md

 ## Overview

-The playback.js library is primarily used for deterministic timers.
-This is especially useful when creating simulation-based presentations.
-Deterministic timing ensures that timers will always execute in an exact order and will not skip over an execution simply because a frame took too long.
+Using data to tell a story is a powerful tool.
+However, most data visualizations simply display a chart and expect users to figure out the meaning.
+We can do better.

+The idea of Playback.js is to guide users through the data story.
+Sometimes you want to be in control and step them through parts of a story.
+Other times you may want to let the user control the story and explore.
+Playback.js aims to give you the tools to do this.

+The library is a collection of tools for easily and safely providing this storytelling capability.
+The most important tool is a player that allows you to control the flow of time using deterministic timers.
+Normal wall clock timers (e.g. `setTimeout()`) don't provide many guarantees about when they will execute.
+They can skip over executions and are difficult to chain.
+Playback.js timers guarantee their ordering and guarantee how many times they will execute relative to the Playback.js timer.

-For an example, of playback.js in action check out the [Raft Distributed Consensus Protocol visualization](http://thesecretlivesofdata.com/raft/) on the [Secret Lives of Data](https://github.com/benbjohnson/thesecretlivesofdata) project.
+For an example of playback.js in action check out the [Raft Distributed Consensus Protocol visualization](http://thesecretlivesofdata.com/raft/) on the [Secret Lives of Data](https://github.com/benbjohnson/thesecretlivesofdata) project.

 ## Architecture